Skip to main content

 Preventing Childhood Hunger

-The North Texas Summer & Supper Council works to ensure that every child in North Texas can access healthy meals during the summer, providing vital support for hard-working families that rely on federal nutrition programs during the school year.
-The program helps local meal providers raise awareness, increase meal sites and more effectively address child hunger in our community.
+Through our food access programming and advocacy work, United Way seeks to ensure that every child in North Texas can access healthy meals during the summer and provides vital support for hard-working families that rely on federal nutrition programs during the school year.
+Part of this work involves helping local meal providers raise awareness, increase meal sites and more effectively address child hunger in our community.

-View the video to learn more about the impact of the North Texas Summer & Supper Council, which is a partnership with North Texas Hunger Initiative.
+View the video to learn more about the impact of this important initiative.

 Sparking a Love of Reading